ryan1990/WebCrawler/README.md

 docker run -p 3000:80 wcc

-Instead of using the big generated ARM Template to deploy stuff into the webcrawler-rg resource group, running this from the Azure CLI is much easier!
+Instead of using the ARM Template to deploy stuff into the webcrawler-rg resource group, you can run this from the Azure CLI!
 See if something like this can be Infrastructure as Code!

 # Create a resource group